38 Huskers to Earn Degrees

 Coach Gary Pepin’s seven graduates from the track and field program were led by 2017 Nebraska Male and Female Student-Athletes of the Year Drew Wiseman and Tierra Williams.
 Wiseman was a six-time All-American on the track and the 2017 CoSIDA Academic All-American of the Year.
 He was a two-time first-team CoSIDA Academic All-American and a two-time NCAA Elite 90 Award recipient.
 Williams was a five-time All-American and four-time Big Ten champion in the horizontal jumps for the Huskers during her career.
 Reilly Lambrecht, Zach Legband, Alexandra Meyer, Jake Nelson and Bonnie Smith round out the list of Nebraska track and field student-athletes claiming degrees.

-Coach Bill Straub’s bowling program adds a pair of All-Americans to the list of graduates, as three-time All-American Gazmine Mason and All-American Briana Zabierek will earn their degrees.
+Coach Bill Straub’s bowling program added a pair of All-Americans to the list of graduates, as three-time All-American Gazmine Mason and All-American Briana Zabierek earned their degrees.
 Mason and Zabierek helped the Huskers to four consecutive NCAA Championship match appearances, including the 2015 NCAA title during their Husker careers.

-Coach John Walker’s Husker soccer program will add a trio of graduates with Emilee Cincotta, Helena Ferraz and Amanda McClanahan, while Coach Rhonda Revelle’s softball team contributes Cassie McClure and Lotte Sjulin.
-Erin Oeltjen (Swimming & Diving) and Spurti Shivalingaiah (Women’s Tennis) round out the group of 2017 December graduates for the Huskers.
+Coach John Walker’s Husker soccer program added a trio of graduates with Emilee Cincotta, Helena Ferraz and Amanda McClanahan, while Coach Rhonda Revelle’s softball team contributed Cassie McClure and Lotte Sjulin.
+Erin Oeltjen (Swimming & Diving) and Spurti Shivalingaiah (Women’s Tennis) rounded out the group of 2017 December graduates for the Huskers.

 The December graduates came from near and far to call Nebraska home during their careers.
 The group came to Lincoln from 14 states, including 15 native Nebraskans, while three Huskers came from foreign lands, including Brazil, Canada and India.
 Nebraska continues to feature one of the highest graduation rates in the country, while leading the nation in the number of CoSIDA Academic All-Americans (330) and NCAA Top 10 Award winners (17) across all sports.